delivops/terraform-ec2-sqs-worker-asg/README.md

 ```

 `worker_secret_ids` contains the Secrets Manager IDs whose JSON contents are
 expanded into environment variables for the worker containers.
+The secrets are
+parsed with Python at boot time so no additional tools like `jq` are required.

 Scale out by running: